I may be a city girl but I love any opportunity to disconnect. So on a whim, we decided to go camping in the Hudson Valley.

 Hiking Mills Norrie

-We had intentions of continuing our hike and to check out another trail after we were done however as the day started to warm up we soon realized it was time to go.
+We had intentions of continuing our hike and checking out another trail after we were done however as the day started to warm up we soon realized it was time to go.

 *Some of the links contained in this post are affiliate links, meaning at no cost to you, I will earn a small commission if you click through and make a purchase.